On this page:

 You’re at the beach, slathered in sunscreen.
 Your 5-month-old baby is there, too.
 Should you put sunscreen on her?
 Not usually, according to Hari Cheryl Sachs, M.D., a pediatrician at the Food and Drug Administration (FDA).

-"The best approach is to keep infants under 6 months out of the sun," Sachs says, "and to avoid exposure to the sun in the hours between 10 a.m. and 2 p.m., when ultraviolet (UV) rays are most intense."
+“The best approach is to keep infants under 6 months out of the sun,” Sachs says, “and to particularly avoid exposure to the sun in the hours between 10 a.m. and 2 p.m., when ultraviolet (UV) rays are most intense.”

 Sunscreens are recommended for children and adults.
 What makes babies so different?

-“Babies' skin is less mature compared to adults, and infants have a higher surface-area to body-weight ratio compared to older children and adults.” explains Sachs.
-“Both these factors mean that an infant's exposure to the chemicals in sunscreens may be much greater, increasing the risk of side effects from the sunscreen.”
+“Babies’ skin is less mature compared to adults, and infants have a higher surface-area to body-weight ratio compared to older children and adults,” explains Sachs.
+“Both these factors mean that an infant’s exposure to the chemicals in sunscreens may be much greater, increasing the risk of side effects from the sunscreen.”

 “The best protection is to keep your baby in the shade, if possible,” Sachs says.
 “If there’s no natural shade, create your own with an umbrella or the canopy of the stroller.”

-“If there's no way to keep an infant out of the sun, you should check with your pediatrician about what to do for your baby.”
-If your pediatrician agrees, you can apply a small amount of sunscreen—with a sun protection factor (SPF) of at least 15—to small areas such as the cheeks and back of the hands.
-Sachs suggests testing your baby's sensitivity to sunscreen by first trying a small amount on the inner wrist.
+“If there’s no way to keep an infant out of the sun, you should check with your pediatrician about what to do for your baby.”

 The American Academy of Pediatrics (AAP) suggests dressing infants in lightweight long pants, long-sleeved shirts, and brimmed hats that shade the neck to prevent sunburn.
 Tight weaves are better than loose.
 Keep in mind that while baseball caps are cute, they don’t shade the neck and ears, sensitive areas for a baby.